-The abandonment of wells is defined by NAMR Order 175/2009 as all activities executed within the well in order to protect all impacted geological strata as well as the surface works carried out for the recovery and rehabilitation of the environment.
+The abandonment of wells is defined by NAMR Order 8/2011 as all activities executed within the well in order to protect all impacted geological strata as well as the surface works carried out for the recovery and rehabilitation of the environment.

-A well may be abandoned in one of the following cases: (i) relinquishment of the concession by the titleholder; (ii) drilling works can no longer be performed because of technical or geological reasons; (iii) the well cannot be reconditioned because of technical reasons; (iv) the well flows are lower than the economic exploitation limit established for that particular field; (v) public utility reasons; (vi) the well depleted the reserves of all strata known as being productive.
+A well may be abandoned in one of the following cases:

+- relinquishment of the concession by the titleholder; - drilling works can no longer be performed because of technical, geological or economic reasons; - the well can't be reconditioned because of technical reasons: - the well flows are lower than the economic exploitation limit established for that particular field; - public utility reasons; - the well depleted the reserves of all strata known as being productive; - the titleholder cannot use the well for other purposes.

 The abandonment of wells is subject to NAMR's approval and obtaining required authorizations and permits for the abandonment works.
 The works are made in accordance with technical projects submitted to NAMR and are monitored by independent specialists or experts certified by NAMR.
-A report describing all abandonment operations conducted is prepared by the respective independent experts.
+The independent experts are preparing a report describing all abandonment operations conducted.